Many of the factors that increase your risk of developing heart failure can be managed either by making lifestyle changes or by taking medicines.

 Reduce your cholesterol level

-Being overweight puts added pressure on your heart and increases your risk of coronary heart disease and a heart attack, both of which make heart failure more likely.
+If you are overweight, added pressure will be placed on your heart, increasing your risk of coronary heart disease and heart attack.
+Both of these make heart failure more likely.

 Eat a healthy diet